pivotal/docs-tap/app-sso/platform-operators/installation.hbs.md

 # Install Application Single Sign-On

-The AppSSO package is currently published as part of the Tanzu Application Platform package repository.
+This topic tells you how to install Application Single Sign-On (commonly called AppSSO) from the Tanzu Application Platform package repository.

 >**Note** Follow the steps in this topic if you do not want to use a profile to install Application Single Sign-On.
 For more information about profiles, see [Components and installation profiles](../../about-package-profiles.hbs.md).